In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 To take advantage of a good second-hand store strategy, you’ll want to learn about the different types of second-hand shops.

-Although shopping at a second-hand store doesn’t always mean you’ll find the best price, if you’re armed with a little knowledge and dedication, you can still make some decent finds.
+Although shopping at a second-hand store doesn’t always mean you’ll find the best price.
+The good thing though, is that if you’re armed with a little knowledge and dedication, you can still make some decent finds.

 4. Try a clothing swap